Cargo flights in disasters

 It is a key choice to decide between under-slung (or external loads) and internal loads for cargo.
 The choice can be driven by the size of helicopters present.
 It can also be driven by the size of landing sites.

 Under-slung loads are generally quicker to deliver.
-It is because the helicopter doesn’t have to land.
+See our experience in the 2007 disaster response.
+This speed is because the helicopter doesn’t have to land.
 Helicopters may even carry bigger loads externally than they can carry internally.

 Hook equipped helicopters are very useful in disasters.
 Our helicopter has a hook.